 Then something uncomfortable happened.
 I heard the voice of the Lord in a whisper, "Lift up a shout of praise."
 I immediately tried to dismiss it.
 I was singing out to the Lord.
 Why do I need to shout?
 I kept singing.
 Then I heard his voice again, "Lift up a shout of praise."
 This time, I started to argue with God.
 "Please don't ask me to do that.
 It's weird.
-Why do I need to yell in my car by myself.
+Why do I need to yell in my car by myself?
 You know I'm an introvert.
 I don't do stuff like this.
 You know I love you.
 This doesn't prove that I love you."
-Once again, the Lord said "Lift up a shout of praise."
+Once again, the Lord said, "Lift up a shout of praise."

-It was in that moment, I realized something.
+It was at that moment, I realized something.
 The Lord wasn't commanding me, he was requesting.
 And if I didn't do it, it meant I was withholding something valuable from the Lord.
 It said something about me I didn't want to be true.
 It said I was more concerned about my image, even though I was alone in my car, than I was concerned about what Father wanted.

 I took a deep breath and let out my loudest scream.
 It was painfully loud in the confines of my car, but I screamed until all the air left my lungs.
 Immediately, the joy of the Lord swept over me and I was laughing and crying.
 I looked over to the empty passenger seat and I knew God was sitting in that car with me.
 He was laughing and crying along with me.
 I didn't just obey the Lord, I blessed the Lord.

-In Luke 7, there is this beautiful story of a woman who stepped into a room full of men ( a big no no in her culture) and knelt at the feet of Jesus.
+In Luke 7, there is this beautiful story of a woman who stepped into a room full of men (a big no-no in her culture) and knelt at the feet of Jesus.
 She cried at his feet, wiped away her tears on his feet with her long hair, and then poured the most valuable, costly thing she owned on his feet - a bottle of perfume worth a year's wages.
 She anointed the Lord.
 She recognized she was standing in the presence of Jesus, stopped caring what anyone else thought, let go of her sense of self, and gave the thing that cost her the most to the Lord.

 I'm not saying this next thought is what this story means according to scripture, but I am saying that I think the Lord showed me some beautiful truth about my relationship with him through the account of this woman's interaction with Jesus.